CV

 From 2005 to 2009 I was a PhD student at Biomedical Imaging Group Rotterdam (BIGR), the Netherlands.
 My research topic is motion registration and analysis in cellular and molecular bioimaging.
 In 2009 I obtained a PhD degree after defending the thesis entitled “Particle Filtering Methods for Subcellular Motion Analysis”.

-Since February 2009 I am a postdoctoral fellow at the Departments of Medical Informatics and Radiology of the Erasmus University in Rotterdam, the Netherlands, conducting research on in-vivo molecular image analysis.
+From February 2009 to 2018 I was a postdoctoral fellow at the Departments of Medical Informatics and Radiology of the Erasmus University in Rotterdam, the Netherlands, conducting research on several topics defined by my personal grants (VENI, Erasmus MC Fellowship and NWO BBoL grant).